amritkh078/Data-analysis/README.md

 # Data-analysis
-Here is the data analysis of a csv file.
+This contains the method to retrive the data from a Database and CSV file and their analysis.

 # Libraries used:
 ->Numpy